byamashiro/Research_Projects/README.md

     - [ ] Add markers and tags to certain xray flux magnitudes

-- [ ] Push headers to data without forcing pandas names
+- [ ] Push headers to data without forcing pandas names with files that have different header line numbers
+    - [ ] regex? solution to accept only header and data rows
+    - [ ] python solution to differentiate between header and data rows, and commented information

 - [ ] Change 'for' loops into list comprehension